ddennis924/convergence-fe-project/README.md

 Simple web app that fetched JSON data from http://jsonplaceholder.typicode.com and displays images in a horizontal gallery.

-Since the browser already caches images, caching does not need to be implemented
+Since the browser already caches images, caching does not need to be implemented.

 Features: